godotengine/godot-docs/classes/class_audiostreamplayer.rst

 | *Getter*  | get_pitch_scale()      |
 +-----------+------------------------+

-Changes the pitch and the tempo of the audio.
+The pitch and the tempo of the audio, as a multiplier of the audio sample's sample rate.

 ----